Creating Bills

 To move past Draft status, you need:

-• Line Items with Cost Code and Unit assigned
+- Line Items — each with a Project, Cost Code, and Unit assigned

 Bill Header Fields